๐ŸŒ‹Physical Geology

 4. A question asks you to explain how the rock cycle connects to plate tectonics.
 Which boundary type best illustrates crustal recycling, and which best illustrates new rock formation?

 5. The San Andreas Fault and the Mid-Atlantic Ridge are both plate boundaries.
-Compare and contrast the type of plate motion, seismic activity, and whether crust is created, destroyed, or conserved at each.
+Compare the type of plate motion, seismic activity, and whether crust is created, destroyed, or conserved at each.